Marvel Cinematic Universe: Phase Three: Doctor Strange (2016)

-After Stephen Strange, the world's top neurosurgeon, is involved in a car accident that ruins his career, he sets out on a journey of healing, where he encounters the Ancient One, who teaches Strange the use of Mystic Arts and to defend the Earth from mystical threats.
+When a car accident ruins the career of Dr. Stephen Strange, the world's top neurosurgeon, he sets out on a journey of healing and encounters the Ancient One, who teaches Strange how to use the Mystic Arts and to defend the Earth from mystical threats.

-In June 2010, Thomas Dean Donnelly and Joshua Oppenheimer were hired to write the screenplay for a film starring the character Doctor Strange.
-In January 2013, Feige confirmed that Doctor Strange would be a part of their Phase Three slate of films.
-In June 2014, Scott Derrickson was hired to direct.
-In December 2014, Benedict Cumberbatch was cast in the eponymous role, and Jon Spaihts was confirmed to rewrite the script.
-In December 2015, C. Robert Cargill revealed he was a co-writer on the film, and the following April, revealed that Derrickson also wrote the script.
-Pre-production began in June 2014, with filming beginning in November 2015 in Nepal, before moving to Longcross Studios in the UK later in the month.
+In June 2010, Thomas Dean Donnelly and Joshua Oppenheimer were hired to write the screenplay for a film starring the character Doctor Strange in June 2010.
+Feige confirmed that Strange would be part of Phase Three in January 2013.
+Scott Derrickson was hired to direct in June 2014, and Benedict Cumberbatch was cast in the title role that December when Jon Spaihts was rewriting the script.
+C. Robert Cargill revealed he was co-writing the film a year later, alongside Derrickson.
+Pre-production began in June 2014, and filming beginning in November 2015 in Nepal, before moving to Longcross Studios in the United Kingdom.
 Filming concluded in New York City in April 2016.
-Doctor Strange had its premiere in Hong Kong on October 13, 2016, and was released in the United Kingdom on October 25, 2016, and on November 4 in the United States.
+Doctor Strange had its premiere in Hong Kong on October 13, 2016, and was released in the UK on October 25, and in the U.S. on November 4.

-Derrickson stated that the events of Doctor Strange take "roughly" a year, ending "up to date with the rest of the MCU", with Cargill noting it begins in February 2016 and ends later that year.
+Derrickson said the events of Doctor Strange take "roughly" a year, ending "up to date with the rest of the MCU", with Cargill stating that it begins in February 2016 and ends later that year.
 Doctor Strange introduces the Eye of Agamotto, a mystical relic that can manipulate time and is revealed to be an Infinity Stone at the end of the film, specifically the Time Stone.
-The film's mid-credits scene features a cameo appearance by Chris Hemsworth reprising his MCU role of Thor, meeting with Strange, which was footage from Thor: Ragnarok (2017).
+The film's mid-credits scene features a cameo appearance by Chris Hemsworth reprising his MCU role of Thor, meeting with Strange, which is footage from Thor: Ragnarok.
 The scene was directed by Ragnarok director Taika Waititi.